Luiszicart/Luiszicart/README.md

 ### I'm a Developer, endurance athlete and halfway economist

-- ⚡ Fun fact: I'm an ultra trail runner and still can't get to the bus in time!
 - :seedling: I'm currently deepening my knowledge in React, Node, Testing (Jest), GraphQL and Express.
 - :hammer: Goals for this year?
 Refine the web development path, polishing specific knowledge and learning about new technologies.
 - :computer: Area of interest?
 Fintech.
 - :construction_worker: Currently working in <a href="https://wedevelop.me/">WeDevelop</a>
+- ⚡ Fun fact about me: I'm an ultra trail runner and still can't get to the bus in time!

 ### Languajes and Tools